User Stories vs. Requirements: What Is the Difference?

 Example: The user is allowed to reset their password once they have received a password reset email.
 The email should contain a unique link for resetting the password and that link should expire after two hours.

-Who writes it?
+Who writes them?

 User stories can be written by just about anyone close to the software — developers raising issues, a QA tester who discovers a flaw in the UX — as long as it represents the end user’s perspective.
 But it is the product manager or owner who maintains the backlog of user stories.